DynamicTimeWarping/dtw-python/CONTRIBUTING.rst

 Contributing
 ============

+First of all, note that this code aims at feature-parity with R's dtw package.
+This includes documentation.

+The current codes focus on exhaustive implementation of the "normal" DTW algorithm.
+What algorithm is in and out is an admittedly opinionated choice.
+New features will be accepted in exceptional cases, as long as R-Python feature-parity is preserved.

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.